Kostadin98/AnotherNewRepoForCloning/README.md

 * User Profile: You can personalize your profile like this -

-1. Upload/Change your avatar image
+1. Upload/Change your avatar image.
 2. Upload images in your gallery page.
 3. Write/Update your description.
 4. Application is automatically generate a QR code for your profile which is unique.